Meet PENNY HARRIS

 In my 30 years of fundraising leadership experience creating strategies for meeting financial goals and meeting people for the money they could give, a discontent grew in my heart.
 I felt pressure to get the money with no time to learn of donor interest.

-Interviewing 1,000 donors for campaign studies I learned how much people want to help and be counted.
+Interviewing 1,000 donors throughout the country for campaign studies I learned how much people want to help and be counted.
 I became aware of how much is missed when money is the only thing that counts.
 I began to pay attention to my own giving and how I felt when I experienced this money-focused behavior.

 Could I influence a change in how we experience fundraising from the donor’s perspective as well as the organizations’s leaders, and for fundraisers who are valued only for the money they raise?